CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/corfilemapping-enumeration.md

 ms.assetid: 3ca41592-b8da-475a-8032-a15627730003
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 719f0522cc43625a4d6cc8afa838d869e47b40d1
+ms.openlocfilehash: f85a36c810df52f871ecc75b92a3b4440455c66b
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67781837"
+ms.locfileid: "74450295"
 ---
 # <a name="corfilemapping-enumeration"></a>CorFileMapping, énumération
-Contient des valeurs qui décrivent le type de mappage de fichier est retourné à partir d’un appel à la [IMetaDataInfo::GetFileMapping](../../../../docs/framework/unmanaged-api/metadata/imetadatainfo-getfilemapping-method.md) (méthode).
+Contains values that describe the type of file mapping that is returned from a call to the [IMetaDataInfo::GetFileMapping](../../../../docs/framework/unmanaged-api/metadata/imetadatainfo-getfilemapping-method.md) method.

 ## <a name="syntax"></a>Syntaxe